FStarLang/FStar/doc/book/part1/part1_ch1.rst

    term ``e`` has the type ``t``.
 For example, we could have written::

      let incr = fun (x:int) -> (x + 1 <: int)

-   We'll cover more about type ascriptions in this later :ref:`section<ascriptions>`.

 Recursive functions